 There are several types of exemptions you may receive.

-You may apply to the appraisal district up to one year after the date you become age 65 or qualify for disability or up to two years after the taxes are due.
-If your application is approved, you will receive the exemption for the entire year in which you become age 65 or become disabled and for subsequent years as long as you own a qualified homestead.
-Beginning in 2005, if your date of birth was on your original homestead application or other written correspondence to the appraisal district about your homestead you will automatically receive the age 65 or older exemption without applying, if you are entitled to the general homestead exemption.
+You may apply to the appraisal district the year you become age 65 or qualify for disability.
+If your application is approved, you will receive the exemption for the entire year in which you become age 65 or disabled and for subsequent years as long as you own a qualified residence homestead.
+Beginning in 2005, if your date of birth was on your original residence homestead application or other written correspondence to the appraisal district about your residence homestead you will automatically receive the age 65 or older exemption without applying, if you are entitled to the general residence homestead exemption.

 You are eligible if you qualify to receive disability benefits under the Federal Old-Age, Survivors and Disability Insurance Program administered by the Social Security Administration.
 Disability benefits from any other program do not automatically qualify you.
 To prove your eligibility, you may need to provide the appraisal district with information on your disability.
 Contact your local appraisal district for information on what documents are required to prove eligibility.

 Generally, the deadline to file an application for an exemption is April 30.
 You may file a late application for a residence homestead exemption, including age 65 or older or disabled, up to two years after the delinquency date.
 The delinquency date is normally Feb.
 1.